 I can see some wish lists like you are on house hunters.
 One person is a part-time butterfly catcher and the other is a finger painting teacher and your budget is $2 million.

-You want the worship leader to sound a certain way, wear trendy clothing, sing the songs you want to hear, have a certain hairstyle (yes this is actually one I have heard).
+You want the worship leader to sound a certain way, wear the trendy clothing, sing the songs you want to hear, and have a certain hairstyle (yes this is actually one I have heard).

 You want a coffee bar that serves lattes (do they have the new cold brew system?) and it has to have the right pre-service snacks available.

 You want a plethora of service times so that you don’t have to get up TOO early in the morning and so you can also attend in the afternoon or evening if your weekend plans don’t allow you to get there for another service time.
 In other words, you want multiple service times to accommodate YOUR social schedule rather than making the church the first thing and working everything else around it.